Canada asks regulator to probe maskless party on Sunwing flight as COVID cases soar | Business

 Transport Minister Omar Alghabra said on Twitter he had asked regulator Transport Canada to investigate media reports of passengers snapping selfies, drinking alcohol and congregating close together on the Dec.
 30 flight from Montreal.
 "I am aware of the reports of unacceptable behavior on a Sunwing flight," Alghabra said.

+A traveler could face fines of up to C$750,000, a jail term of six months, or both if found guilty.
+Travelers could be subject to up to three years in prison and up to C$1 million in fines if they are found guilty of endangering the lives of others and causing harm.
 Canada's most populous provinces have closed in-school learning until Jan.
-17, with hard-hit Quebec shuttering restaurant dining rooms and enacting a curfew from 10 pm to 5 am to curb the spread of the coronavirus and rising hospitalizations.
+17, with hard-hit Quebec shuttering restaurant dining rooms and enacting a curfew from 10 pm to 5 am to curb the spread of the coronavirus and rising hospitalizations. ($1 = 1.2713 Canadian dollars)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)